Tiptup300/Tiptup300.SemanticWebWikiSystem/readme.md

 Just copy the prompt from prompt.txt and put it into a fresh window at chat.openai...

+### Improvements To Come

+Need to remove a lot of duplicate declarations in the prompt, get it shorter.
+As well as refine what I want to ask less of the ai bot.
+One thing at a time.
+The output will be data that can be processed and do the heavy lifting.

 ## Introduction - Example

 ### Example: ChatGPT Input